-Before I traveled to Turkey, I didn’t know much about the country either, but when I started scoping out some major attractions, I learned that to do a few of them, I had to travel to one place.
+Before I traveled to Turkey, I didn't know much about the country either, but when I started scoping out some major attractions, I learned that I had to travel to one place to do a few of them.

-Çanakkale became our base for a couple of days so we could explore these important attractions while taking in the vibe of a smaller sea-side city in Turkey.
+Canakkale became our base for a couple of days to explore these important attractions while taking in the vibe of a smaller sea-side city in Turkey.

 Gallipoli and ANZAC Cove

 Before moving to Australia, I had no idea about ANZAC Day or even the battle that took so many lives in such a short time.

 Quickly I learned, and I learned what the Aussies told me about this important day, especially that it marks the landing of the ANZAC troops to a part of Turkey known as Gallipoli.